ArbeitBot/ArbeitBot-landing/README.md

 #Where to seek help?
 In case you need a hand to figure something out, please feel free to [open an issue](https://github.com/ArbeitBot/ArbeitBot-landing/issues) or chat with us on our [Telegram channel](https://telegram.me/borodutcher) (careful, channel is conquered by Russians) ❤️.
 Or bug the person responsible for the majority of bot's bugs — [@borodutch](https://telegram.me/borodutch).

+#License
+ArbeitBot landing is released under the MIT license.
+See LICENSE for details.